alana314/Cardboard-STL-Viewer/README.md

 # Cardboard-STL-Viewer
 A quick hack for viewing an STL file with Google Cardboard.

+Scroll to zoom.
+Enter in a URL to load a new STL file.

 This uses Three JS to display an STL file:
 https://github.com/mrdoob/three.js/